my1396/Econ-Study/_posts/2024-02-18-Norsk-Grammar.md

 - Hun har løpt lenger enn meg. (adv., distanse)
 - Turen var lengre enn jeg trodde. (adj., distanse)

+**for lengst** → a long time ago

+- Han har for lengst sluttet i jobben.
+  → He left the job a long time ago.
+- Det burde vært gjort for lengst.
+  → It should have been done a long time ago.

 --------------------------------------------------------------------------------

 ## Possessive 所有格